alexchen45/AlexOntology/ADIO_Specification.md

 | [`BlueRatio`](#preda1_1) | `xsd:float` | Ratio of blue signal collected by the sensor. |

 #### ColorSpace
-The volumn of color of which the image is capable of displaying.
+The area of color of which the image is capable of displaying.
 Also known as color gamut.

 | Property Name           | Expected Type                                             | Description                                                                                                                 |
 | ----------------------- | --------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |